 A. Any person who requires formal review of a site plan under Article XII of the Zoning Bylaw and these regulations must:

-(1) File with the Planning Agent as representative of the Planning Board, a properly completed, taxcertified application for site plan approval, and pay the filing fee and consultant review deposit required by the current fee schedule.
+(1) File with the Planning Agent, as representative of the Planning Board, a properly completed, tax-certified application for site plan approval, and pay the filing fee and consultant review deposit required by the current fee schedule.
 If the applicant is not the owner of record of the site, the form shall require the signature of the owner of record indicating that (s)he has no objection to the site work proposed by the plan.

 (2) File notice of submission of the plan with the Town Clerk.